jacobkers/papylio_kers/README.md

 ## Installation

-*For windows only*

 *Advanced installation instructions can be found below*

-Get the Setup.cmd file
-Place this file in a directory where you want the code to be located Double click on the file "Setup.cmd"
+Get the `Setup.cmd` file for Windows or the `Setup.command` file for Mac (and probably Linux) Place this file in a directory where you want the code to be located Double click on the setup file
-Give your netid and password to log into gitlab and download the code The code will be in a subfolder called "traceanalysis", you can move this folder anywhere you like.
-The original Setup.cmd file can be deleted.
+Give your netid and password to log into gitlab and download the code The code will be in a subfolder called "traceanalysis", you can move this folder anywhere you like The original `Setup.cmd` or `Setup.command` file can be deleted.

 ## Using the GUI
-*For windows only*
-Start the user interface by double clicking the file `Start GUI.cmd`
+Start the user interface by double clicking the file `Start GUI.cmd` for Windows or `Start GUI.command` for Mac

 ## Updating
-*For windows only*
-Double click on the file `Update.cmd` (windows only)
+Double click on the file `Update.cmd` for Windows or `Update.command` for Mac

 ---